RancidDax/namazu.tools/top.md

 >
 > 2 minute raid buffs should be used either before they are targetable or on the 1st GCD.

 Omega-M and F will then cast **Firewall**, targeting the 4 closest players to each boss.
-If a player is close to M they will be inflicted with **Packet Filter F** (can maybe make this a glossary instead of explaining it) and be unable to damage Omega-F. If a player is close to F the opposite happens.
+If a player is close to M they will be inflicted with **Packet Filter F** and be unable to damage Omega-F. If a player is close to F the opposite happens.

 The party will split up into light parties for this so each boss will have a healer, tank, and two DPS able to damage it.